toggledbits/VenstarColorTouch-Hubitat/README.md

 * `humdificationSetpoint` and `dehumidificationSetpoint` &mdash; [number] for the T7900/8900 models that support humidity, these are the setpoints for humidification and dehumdification, respectively.
 The availability of these values may be further conditioned by the configuration of the thermostat.
 * `program` &mdash; [enum `running`, `stopped`, `unknown`] state of the thermostat's programmed schedule.
 * `schedulePeriod` &mdash; [enum `morning`, `day`, `evening`, `night`, `n/a`, `unknown`] the current effective period of the thermostat's programmed schedule; will be `n/a` if the program is stopped.
-* `override` &mdash; [off/on/unknown] used on commercial models only to indicate a forced temporary change in occupancy status.
+* `override` &mdash; [enum `off`, `on`, `unknown`] used on commercial models only to indicate a forced temporary change in occupancy status.
-* `lastupdate` &mdash; [date] date of when the last successful update from the thermostat was received.
+* `lastupdate` &mdash; [date] date/time of the last successful update from the thermostat.

 The following driver-specific commands are defined:

-* `home` &mdash; changes the thermostat's Home/Away program mode to "home".
+* `home` &mdash; changes the thermostat's Home/Away program mode to "Home".
-* `away` &mdash; changes the thermostat's Home/Away program mode to "away".
+* `away` &mdash; changes the thermostat's Home/Away program mode to "Away".
-* `setHumidicationSetpoint` and `setDehumidificationSetpoint` &mdash; for models T7900/8900 that are configured for (de)humidification control, this commands take a single (integer 0-99) parameter to modify the setpoint.
+* `setHumidicationSetpoint` and `setDehumidificationSetpoint` &mdash; for models T7900/8900 that are configured for (de)humidification control, these commands take a single (integer 0-99) parameter to modify the respective setpoint.
 * `setProgram` &mdash; sets the thermostat's program state; the single parameter may be `run` to make the thermostat's programmed schedule effective, or `stop` to stop the programmed schedule (indefinitely).
+Note that when the program is running, the thermostat may ignore mode change commands, and setpoint changes are temporary.
 * `programRun` and `programStop` &mdash; these are parameter-less aliases for `setProgram "run"` and `setProgram "stop"`, respectively.
 * `setPollingInterval` &mdash; take a single (integer >= 0) parameter to *temporarily* override the polling interval of the thermostat; units are seconds.
 Setting 0 disables polling.
 The polling interval returns to the configured state when the hub is rebooted.